Tripecac - Padden Drift (2005)

 Is this water metaphor clunky?
 Am I not trying hard enough to polish these liner notes?
 These albums?
 Any of my creations?
 Am I stuck at a personal "good enough" level, a local maximum?

 Deep thoughts for such a shallow modest album!
-It's my first set of "completely new" songs since The Key of G (2002).
+It's my first set of "completely new" songs since Back Up (2002).
 As usual, the main instrument is the Triton, accompanied by vocals on "Mix Mix Mix" and "Pudding Draught", and faint guitar on "M Day".
 And as usual, there's nothing epic here, just a collection of pleasant little moments.

 Lake: 1, Creek: 0